MiguelMJ/Answerable/README.md

 | `-k`        | Order the items displayed to a given key.
 It has no effect in `questions` . |
 | `-t`        | Truncate titles with a max length in `summary`               |
 | `-a`        | Search through all the new questions, without tag filter.
 If the user tags haven't been saved before with the `-s` option, then this  option is on by default. |

+# To do

+- Interpret the arguments using `argparse`.
+- Test and improve the learning models.
+- Make more documentation.